iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Projected Subgradient Method.md

 3. $L$ is the lipschitz constant for the function over the closed domain $Q$.
 4. $x^{(t)}$ is the solution obtained at the $t$ step of the iteration.

+Reference: One of Jame Burke's Video for Math 512 you know.

 **Statement 1**

 > Using the above assumptions of convexity and Lipschitz continuity over a closed convex set over the domain of the function, then the value of the current iterate will satisfy: